YazanSneneh/reading-notes/lab2-read.md

+  ###note : it work normally in my github folder location but not online
 # GIT
    * git stands for control version system, and it give me control over my project.
    * control version means whenever i finish a sigment of a project i take a snapshot or node shot for the project.